 Phil Watson – Former Pro, GK Coach and ScoutDalton Harris

-i was reading this My name is Phil Watson I am a former professional footballer, I am currently qualified as level 2 Outfield Coach, Level 2 Gk Coach and FA Talent Id accredited, and I have worked for Burnley for 14 months in this part time capacity.
+My name is Phil Watson I am a former professional footballer, I am currently qualified as level 2 Outfield Coach, Level 2 Gk Coach and FA Talent Id accredited, and I have worked for Burnley for 14 months in this part time capacity.

 I am the scouting coordinator for the Liverpool area for Burnley Fc.
 This means covering games from West Lancashire, Liverpool, Warrington, Wigan and the surrounding area which I a large area with a lot of good quality leagues contained within them, I also am lead development coach at our Liverpool area Talent ID centre.

 A typical week for me is broken down into